Child Criminal Exploitation, Child Sexual Exploitation, Trafficking & Missing

 Safeguarding Trafficked Children

-Training information for professionals regarding CSE training is available on the Multi-agency safeguarding learning programme.
+Training information for professionals regarding CSE training is available within our Learning & Development pages.

 A special edition of the LSCB Safeguarding Information & Research Digest (2014) provides a definition of CSE in gangs and groups, the 13 patterns of CSE and warning signs to identify children & young people at risk or involved in CSE.

 Please visit Barnardo's, for information for parents, young people and practitioners on the signs of child sexual exploitation and how to keep safe

 "PACE believes parents are, and should be valued as, key players and partners in safeguarding children from sexual exploitation outside the family."
 To find out more visit the PACE website